Axway/amplify-central/content/en/docs/connect_manage_environ/connect_azure_gateway/_index.md

 ## Region support

-Amplify supports two regions, US (default), EU and APAC.
+Amplify supports three regions, US (default), EU and APAC.
 The data (APIs, traffic) that the agents send to Amplify is stored in one of those regions based on the agent configuration.

 Use one of the following URLs to access the Amplify UI: